-Horizon 2020 research projects deserve the best communication strategy and that is why Sparks & Co have entered the DIAGORAS project as Communication and Dissemination partner.
+Horizon 2020 research projects deserve the best communication strategy and that is why Sparks & Co had entered the DIAGORAS project as Communication and Dissemination partner.

-Its activities range from creating a visual identity for a project, creating the right communication materials – cleverly targeted to reach the designated audiences – designing and regularly updating the project’s website, handling press relations, developing a social media strategy to best suit the project needs and measuring research outcomes impact.
+Their activities ranged from creating a visual identity for a project, creating the right communication materials – cleverly targeted to reach the designated audiences – designing and regularly updating the project’s website, handling press relations, developing a social media strategy to best suit the project needs and measuring research outcomes impact.